-This is not a fancy theory born out of personal beliefs though, as the author provides as a back up a rich catalogue of scientific references and studies as well his own qualifications and long running experience and success in the weight loss industry and fitness in general.
+This is not a fancy theory born out of personal beliefs though, as the author provides a backup a rich catalog of scientific references and studies as well his own qualifications and long-running experience and success in the weight loss industry and fitness in general.

 Who Is The Half Day Diet For?

 This program is not just for anyone who wants to lose weight, but only for those who do NOT like to take shortcuts or extreme diets just before a beach holiday in a doomed attempt to lose weight fast.

 Such endeavors can only lead to failure and rebounds as they are not sustainable in the long run.